2021–2022 Dutch cabinet formation: Scouting

 In the last week of her assignment, Hamer focused on the search for a coalition.
 That week, Hamer received the parliamentary leaders of VVD, D66, CDA, PvdA, GL and CU in varying combinations.
 Hoekstra reacted reluctantly to Kaag's coalition preference for VVD, D66 and CDA, supplemented by two left-wing parties PvdA and GL.
 Voters of VVD and CDA also reacted negatively to this coalition in opinion polls.
 Ploumen and Klaver, however, repeated that they would only join a cabinet together.
 The other option discussed, continuation of the sitting coalition, was held off by Segers.
 At the end of the week, Hamer indicated that she needed more time than the original 6 June deadline.
 She said there were not many substantive differences, but the parties nevertheless did not want to work together in a cabinet.

 The following week, Hamer brought the conflicting parties together again, but again this did not lead to a possible coalition.
 On 10 June, an internal document was leaked in which Omtzigt criticized his party, saying he felt unsafe.
 As a result of the leak, Omtzigt indicated two days later that he would leave the CDA and continue as an independent MP.
 The coalitions of VVD, D66 and CDA, supplemented by JA21 or Volt, previously mentioned by Hoekstra, would therefore no longer have a majority.
 At the end of that week, Hamer concluded that the formation was at an impasse.
 During a joint conversation with VVD, D66, CDA, PvdA, GL and CU, she urged the parties to come to a breakthrough during the weekend.

-When the impasse was not broken after this weekend, Hamer suggested that Kaag and Rutte write the basis of a coalition agreement together, which other parties could then join at a later stage.
-On 22 June she presented her final report with that recommendation.